oorabona/bsc/README.md

 command = helpers.parseCommand command, settings
 ```

-If you need special care about how you handle tokenization everytime it is parsed, e.g. variable can be an array, or some exotic type, then a callback is provided.
+If you need special care about how you handle tokenization everytime plugin command is parsed, e.g. variable can be an array, or some exotic type, then a callback is provided.

 ```coffee
 command = helpers.parseCommand command, settings, (settingValue) ->